sinandredemption/M42/README.md

 **Introduction**
 ---
-M42 is a small library for Bitboard Attack Mask Generation.
+M42 is a small library for Bitboard Attack Mask Generation using Magic Bitboards.
 It is intended to be used by beginner/novice chess programmers.
 The purpose of this library is to provide the fastest attack mask generation methods available to chess programming amateurs, and to a save time and energy on coding and understanding those methods.

 **Getting Started**
 ---